mexy1864/mexy1864/README.md

 ### Hi there! 👋
 My name is Melih.
-But you can see me with Mexy or Mexy1864 nickname on internet.
+You can see me with Mexy or Mexy1864 nickname on internet.
 - 🌱 I’m currently secondary school student.
 - 🤔 I’m looking for help with starting to coding world.
 - 📫 How to reach me: mexy@mexy.com.tr